-Brian Doyon finished his fourth season as a member of the Utah volleyball coaching staff.
+Brian Doyon is preparing to begin his fifth season as a member of the Utah volleyball coaching staff.
 Serving as Utah's recruiting coordinator and working with the Ute blockers, Doyon brings a vast amount of experience in many different aspects of the game and has helped Utah maintain its position as one of the top programs in the Pac-12 Conference and the nation.

 While instructing Utah's blockers, Doyon guided the Utes to one of the most successful stretches on the block in recent memory during the 2011 and 2012 seasons.

 The Utes finished sixth in the NCAA and second in the Pac-12's latest statistical rankings with a 3.00 block-per-set average as a team.
-Including league-games only, Utah improved to second in the league with 2.94 blocks per set during Pac-12 matches.
+Including league-games only, Utah improved to second in the league with 2.94 blocks per set during Pac-12 matches, while Bailey Bateman finished ninth in the country and second in the Pac-12 with 1.53 blocks per set in 2012.

 On the recruiting front, Doyon was instrumental in bringing in the 2011 freshman class that ranked 20th in the nation by prepvolleyball.com.